 If you are testing your favicon file in Internet Explorer, and find that you're seeing an old version of your favicon.ico file, you probably need to empty your browser's cache (and possibly restart the browser).
 Internet Explorer caches the favicon.ico file in the "Temporary Internet Files" folder, so if you don't empty the cache, you'll probably continue to see your old version and not the new version that you've created.
 Incidentally, this also means that if your visitors empty their cache, their copy of the favicon.ico file that was associated with the bookmark of your site will also be lost.

-In addition, you should note that IE's implementation of favicon support is not particularly robust.
+In addition, you should note that the implementation of favicon support in early versions of IE (eg IE 6 and 7) is not particularly robust.
+(I'm not sure about the later versions.)
 There will be times it displays the favicon for your site, and other times when it won't.
 Don't be too bothered about this.
 If you need to test that you implemented your favicon correctly, test it in the other browsers.
 If it works there, then it's probably done correctly.
 From experience, whether a site's favicon shows up in IE or not depends on so many variables that it's best regarded as a random occurrence.
 This applies both to you and your site's visitors, so there's no point obsessing over it.

 The "favicon.ico" facility is by no means essential to your website's operation.
 In fact, few people even notice its existence, and its really too small to put anything useful in it.
 However, creating one can save your site some bandwidth if you have created a custom 404 File Not Found error file — that file will be sent by your web server everytime there is a request for a nonexistent "favicon.ico" file.
 Perhaps more importantly, creating such an icon adds to the professionalism of your site, marking you as a web designer who attends to detail.